tegacodes/experimental-chat/Experimental-Chat.md

-##Introduction to Telematic Art and Experiments in Connection
+## Introduction to Telematic Art and Experiments in Connection

 *This lecture is prepared from collaborative research with legendary Carnegie Mellon Prof. Golan Levin.
-We have written a book on computational art together.*
+We have written [this book](https://mitpress.mit.edu/books/code-creative-medium) on computational art together.*

 ### Collective Memory & Experimentatal Collaboration

 ##### Cairns

-Cairns are human-made piles of stones.
-Cairns have been and are used for a broad variety of purposes, from prehistoric times to the present, often as landmarks, memorials and trail markers.
-It is a collaboratively created structure, built one stone at a time, often over the course of centuries.
+A cairn is a human-made pile of stones, often accreted over the course of centuries.
+Since prehistoric times, these collaborativelyproduced structures have served as landmarks, trail markers, and memorials.
+They demonstrate asynchonous collaboration.

 ![image](images/Shankend-Cairn.jpg)